September 11

 Iraqi Govt. was behind the attacks.
 Later on 15th September, the

-idea of attacking Iraq was rejected on the basis of proofs towards the
+idea of Iraq behind these attacks was rejected due to proof of the

 involvement of al-Qaeda.

-Taliban regime of Afghanistan was offered to hand over al-Qaeda chief Osama bin
+Initially, the USA offered the Taliban regime of Afghanistan to hand over al-Qaeda chief Osama bin

-Laden so that the attack on Afghanistan could be prevented but Taliban refused
+Laden so that the attack on Afghanistan could be prevented.
+However, the Taliban refused

-to surrender Osama to USA.
-Instead, they suggested handing over Osama to Qatar
+to surrender Osama to the USA and suggested handing over Osama to Qatar

 where a trial can be held against him.
-But USA refused this option and
+The USA rejected this option and

 On 7th

-October 2001, USA invaded Afghanistan along with its supporters ISAF (International Security Assistance
+October 2001, the USA invaded Afghanistan along with its supporters ISAF (International Security Assistance

 Force) which started the War in

 Afghanistan.
-The resistance of Taliban lasted for two months and their
+The resistance of the Taliban lasted for two months and their

 government was overthrown by ISAF on 9th December 2001.
-Taliban are still fighting the guerrilla war against the invading
+Taliban later started the guerrilla war against the invading

 Importance